Skip to main content

 In general, hot springs are fun to visit for a unique adventure.
 This is especially true if you come from a region where they don’t occur naturally.

-In Iceland specifically, visiting a hot spring is a must!
+In Iceland, visiting a hot spring or geothermal pool is a long-standing part of local culture.
 It’s a long-standing tradition and deep-rooted aspect of Icelandic culture, literally and metaphorically.
 Many Icelanders visit their local pools every day, before or after work.

 Why should you visit a hot spring or heated swimming pool in Iceland?